Allocating Positional Goods: A Mechanism Design Approach: Extensions

-The insight that negative status serves as a substitute for exclusion also applies to the case where exclusion is impossible, as the lowest-level good or service is free (see Appendix~\ref{app:noexclusion}).
-In this case, negative status or excessive waiting time diminishes the value of the free service and effectively plays the role of exclusion, thereby increasing the seller's revenue.
+The insight that excessive waiting time serves as a substitute for exclusion also applies to the case where exclusion is impossible, as the lowest-level good or service is free (see Appendix~\ref{app:noexclusion}).
+In this case, excessive waiting time diminishes the value of the free service and effectively plays the role of exclusion, thereby increasing the seller's revenue.
 In particular, by offering a priority service and a free regular service, the seller extracts more revenue as she increases the waiting time for the free regular service.